Siropalafraise/GOTWIC-AC-Bot/README.md

 7. Reset the list

 ## Contact
-To install the bot on your server, or for any idea, suggestion, fix, etc., please contact me on Discord (Siropalafraise#3862) or in the game (Sirop)
+To install the bot on your server, or for any idea, suggestion, fix, etc., please contact me on Discord (Siropalafraise#3862) or in the game (Sirop).